Riffing in ombre on a blue Coltrane

 many images of mother

-mashed like praties for me
+mashed like praties inside me

-I'll have to go rogue
+I'll have to go way rogue

 to get me any clarity